BigDataRepublic/hdp-installation-notes/02-hdp-ambari-install.md

     * YARN
     * ZooKeeper

-    Monitoring the cluster is enabled by the ambari metric agents that run on the hosts.
+    Monitoring the cluster is enabled by the ambari metrics agents that run on the hosts.
 The next step will be to configure NameNode High Availability (HA).

 1. A first simple test to see if the cluster is up to it's job

     Log into the mgmt1 host with ssh and become the hdfs user.

         $ sudo su - hdfs

     Now write 100MB of random data to the cluster

         $ yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar randomwriter -Dtest.randomwrite.total_bytes=10000000 test-after-upgrade

 # Configuring NameNode HA